 For option 2, three examples can be mentioned.
-A small RO facility set up at the KANUPP HWR unit in Pakistan has been in service since early 2000 producing 450 m3/day of fresh water, and work is progressing on a Desalination Demonstration Plant, to be commissioned in 2005 at KANUPP.
-A 6300 m3/day Multi-Stage Flash-Reverse Osmosis hybrid desalination plant is in commissioning in India at the Kalpakkam nuclear power plant.
+A small RO facility set up at the KANUPP HWR unit in Pakistan has been in service since early 2000 producing 450 m/day of fresh water.
+A 6300 m/day Multi-Stage Flash-Reverse Osmosis hybrid desalination plant is in commissioning in India at the Kalpakkam nuclear power plant.
 The product water is both for process water for the nuclear power plant and for drinking water in the neighbouring community.
 The Reverse Osmosis plant segment at Kalpakkam has been operating since 2002.